 The 25K course starts out just like the 50K, by heading up Swift Creek trail to reach the Loowit.
 You’ll run on the Loowit trail to the first aid station at Butte Camp.
 This section does involve some boulder fields – a real St. Helens experience!

-At the Butte Camp aid station, you’ll depart from the 50K course and head down the Butte Camp trail to the second aid station at the Red Rock Pass trailhead.
+At the Butte Camp aid station, you’ll depart from the 50K course and head down the Butte Camp trail for about 3 miles where you’ll turn left onto the Kalama Ski trail.
 This is a fun, forested trail where you can make up some time lost on the boulders.
+Shortly after turning onto the Kalama Ski trail you cross a debris flow that doesn’t really have a trail so you’ll just follow the course markings.
+The aid station is where the trail crosses the Climber’s Bivouac road.

 There are two aid stations along the course.
 They will serve the GU electrolyte drink, GU gels, soda, water, PB&Js, chips, M&Ms, and gummy bears.